 Annual Targets Performance

-Continue to track and Total Waste Generated (tonnes)
+Continue to track and monitor our waste generation Total Waste Generated (tonnes)

-monitor our waste generation FY2022 FY2023 FY2024
+FY2022 FY2023 FY2024

 2,119 2,074 2,083

 Identify opportunities for improvement to enable circular economy in our processes In FY2024, the total waste generated increased marginally by 0.4%.
 However, this was accompanied by a notable improvement in our waste management efforts, as evidenced by increase in the recycling rate of hazardous and non-hazardous waste.

-Divert waste away from Recycling Rate of Non-Hazardous Waste
+Divert waste away from landfill or incineration Recycling Rate of Non-Hazardous Waste

-landfill or incineration FY2022 FY2023
+FY2022 FY2023 FY2024

-112022 F12023 FY2024

-73% 77% FY2024 79%

-73% 79%

 73% 77% 79%

+Recycling Rate of Hazardous Waste

+FY2022 FY2023 FY2024

+27% 74% 75%